 Touching the Void, 2003

 The true story of Joe Simpson and Simon Yates facing disaster while attempting to descend after summiting the Siula Grande in Peru.
 After Joe breaks his leg on the descent, the two face increasingly difficult situations that ultimately leave Joe to fend for himself.
 The story of his survival is inspiring, to say the least.
-Available on Netflix.
+Available to rent on Amazon for $3.99.

 The Way Back, 2010